yuhr/NIL/README.md

 - CC0
 - Unlicense

-Because other licenses would require copyright notices.
+Because other licenses would effectively require copyright notices or copyright holders.
 In SPDX syntax, You might specify like `(CC0-1.0 AND SEE LICENSE IN ./LICENSE)` since NIL is not in SPDX License List.

 Still free to use OR with any other licenses.